Tasersuatsiaq

 Tasersuatsiaq (old spelling: Taserssuatsiaq) is a lake in central-western Greenland, in the Qeqqata municipality.
-It is located southeast of Kangerlussuaq, with a depth of 80 m, covering an area of 750ha.
-During the operating years of the American base at Bluie West Eight at Kangerlussuaq the lake was referred to as Lake Ferguson.
+It is located southeast of Kangerlussuaq, with a depth of 80 m, covering an area of 750 ha.

+Some traces of prehistoric gatherings sites are identified on the lake.
+During the operating years of the American base at Bluie West Eight at Kangerlussuaq, the lake was referred to as Lake Ferguson.
 The lake and the Roklubben Restaurant at its western shore are connected to Kangerlussuaq by a gravel road, one of the very few in Greenland.
 Tasersuatsiaq is a source of fresh water for Kangerlussuaq.